StakeandRelax-Validator/docs/validators/relaying/hermes.md

 ## Validate the config

-You can validate the configuration with following:
+You can validate the configuration with the following command:

 ```bash
 hermes -c $HOME/.hermes/config.toml  config validate
 Success: "validation passed successfully"
 ```

-Then you can also run a health-check
+Then you can also run a health-check:

 ```bash
 hermes health-check